 In the second half of the 1980s and during the 1990s, in reaction to the more compacted neighborhoods and the loss of open space and recreation lands, which resulted from the real-estate boom, public counter-moves aimed at public land conservation began to gather steam.
-In 1989, the Atlantic Highlands Borough Council passed a steep slope ordinance, which set limits on the development of slopes greater than 10 per cent and specifies the detailed studies to be made when applying for permission to build on such slopes.
+In 1989, the Atlantic Highlands Borough Council passed a steep slope ordinance, which set limits on the development of slopes greater than 10 per cent and specifies the detailed studies to be made when applying for permission to build on such slopes. ("slope" is measured as the change in elevation (vertical distance) over horizontal distance and is expressed as a percentage.
+Slopes greater than 12 to 15 percent are potentially critical environmental impact areas and efforts should be made to keep them in their natural state.
 The ordinance takes into account such factors as the extent of erosion and the potential for more; soil stability; maximum preservation of trees and other vegetation on site and in the surrounding area; the need to limit the extent of impervious surface to be constructed and the lot area to be disturbed; etc.

 - In November of 2000 the Borough's Forestry Master Plan was approved by the NJDEP Division of Parks and Forestry.
 This plan was prepared and is administered by the Shade Tree Commission.
 The Forestry Master Plan was prepared as a result from the New Jersey Shade Tree and Community Forestry Assistance Act passed in 1996.
 The Atlantic Highlands approval certificate is No. 42, statewide. - The 2006 Bayshore Region Strategic Plan focuses on nine municipalities in the Raritan Bay and Atlantic Highlands region.
-The plan provides a strategy for communities in this region to recognize economic growth through revitalization efforts to create an attractive destination for tourism and to preserve and enhance the area's unique and sensitive natural resources. - In January 2008 the "Many Mind Creek Watershed Restoration And Protection Plan" was prepared by Weston Solutions, Inc. for the Atlantic Highlands Environmental Commission - In October 2012 Superstorm Sandy struck New Jersey.
-In response to that storm "Getting to Resilience" Recommendations Report was prepared in January 2015 by the Jacques Cousteau National Estuarine Research Reserve. - In August 2017 the "Many Mind Creek Planning Assistance to States" (PAS) study was adopted by the United States Army Corps of Engineers (USACE), New York District in partnership with the Borough of Atlantic Highlands.
-The goal of the study was to develop risk reduction alternatives for Many Mind Creek and also identify areas along the creek that are prone to flooding, stream bank erosion, sedimentation or flow constrictions.
-Recommendations were provided for each of the identified problems. - Litter, debris and other pollutants enter the bay and ocean both from boats and from washdowns off the land.
-In Atlantic Highlands there are ordinances and fines aimed at preventing boaters and pedestrians from despoiling the harbor, with enforcement by harbor security officers - Every spring and fall, the Atlantic Highlands Environmental Commission organizes a beach clean-up by community volunteers in the area west of the harbor.
-In so doing, they join many other bayside and oceanside towns which take part in these region wide "sweeps" organized by Clean Ocean Action.
+The plan provides a strategy for communities in this region to recognize economic growth through revitalization efforts to create an attractive destination for tourism and to preserve and enhance the area's unique and sensitive natural resources.

+The 2008 report by Weston Solutions entitled "Many Mind Creek Watershed Restoration And Protection Plan" was developed under a USEPA 319(h) storm water management grant giving recommendations for Best Management Practices (BMP) for reducing polluted runoff into the creek and Sandy Hook Bay.
+The suggested best management practices included more street sweeping, better pet waste control, increasing stream buffers, and encouraging the use of rain barrels.